-Most groups will conduct business electronically and in person at Quarterly Meetings.
+Most groups will conduct business electronically and at in-person meetings.
 Each group can determine the balance of electronic and face-to-face sessions and arrange meeting locations and times that are appropriate for achieving its milestones.
-The Chair(s) must publish an agenda in advance of all electronic or face-to-face meetings and post minutes as soon as possible after the meeting.
+The Chair(s) and 1EdTech Technical Program Managers must publish an agenda in advance of all electronic or face-to-face meetings and post minutes as soon as possible after the meeting.